Licensing + Certification

 Licensing + Certification Resources

-More than 30% of military spouses are in an occupation requiring a license or certification.
+More than 35% of military spouses are in an occupation requiring a license or certification.
 Here are some resources to help along your career path.

-Military Spouse by the Numbers
+Military Spouse By The Numbers

 Income lost per year by spouses trying to relicense or find work in a new state